RehabAbotalep/rehababotalep.github.io/_posts/2025-05-11-github-attachments.md

 - **Access**: Only users with **authenticated access** to the private repository can view the file.
 - **Example**: `https://private-user-images.githubusercontent.com/xxxxxxxx/xxxxxxxxx-xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`

+> If you try to open the generated link in markdown `https://github.com/user-attachments/assets/<unique-id>` directly in a browser, GitHub will generate a temporary link to an Amazon S3 storage location that includes a token expiring shortly after.
+This means:
+- Only users with proper access can generate a valid link.
+- Even if someone obtains the S3 link, it will stop working after a short time due to token expiration.
+This approach adds a strong layer of security by ensuring that access to attachments is tightly controlled and links cannot be reused indefinitely.
+{: .prompt-tip }

 ## Do Attachments Count Toward Repository Size?

 No, attachments uploaded to Issues, Pull Requests, Discussions, or Wikis do not count toward the **100 GB** storage limit for the Git repository.
 They are stored separately in GitHub's CDN and are not part of the Git history or LFS (Large File Storage) system.